pytonik/pytonik/docs/source/func.rst

 Validations
 -----------

-Pytonik provide bundles of validity functions that help to validate and trim syntax, string and characters.
+Pytonik  ``validation`` module provides bundles of validity functions that help to validate and trim syntax, string and characters.
-This Callable class are user when developing application that involves or supporter accuracy in data supply.
+This Callable module are used when developing application that involves checking of inputted datas or support accuracy in data supply.

 **Import Module**